|Ada Lovelace, The First Programmer|

 Page 1 of 2

-Ada, Countess of Lovelace was born almost 200 years ago but her name lives on.
+Ada, Countess of Lovelace was born 200 years ago but her name lives on.
 In the 1970s the Ada language was named in recognition of her status as the first computer programmer and in 2009 Ada Lovelace Day was inaugurated to celebrate the achievements of women in science, technology, engineering and maths.
-For Ada Lovelace Day 2014, we tell the story of how she worked with Charles Babbage on his Analytical Engine.
+Here we tell the of how she worked with Charles Babbage on his Analytical Engine.

 There is an essential unfairness in the reporting of the history of computing.
 The software people are nearly always passed over in preference for the hardware people.
 We tend to remember the pioneers who built the first, second and third computers and made breakthroughs in electronics but what were the first programs ever written?
 And who wrote them?